cacrookes/udacity-fsd-proj3/README.txt

   * If you change your mind, you can click the 'Cancel' button to navigate back to the item's page
   * Clicking delete will remove the item from the database.
 If the item had an image, the image will be deleted from the uploads directory.
+  * If the deleted item's category is now empty, the category will also be deleted.
   * A nonce value is used to protect from cross-site forgery attacks.
   * After successfully deleting an item, the browser will redirect to the front page.
 ===========================================================================================